spendright/scrape-campaigns/README.md

 campaign: should I buy from this brand/company?

-The other tables contain "facts" embedded within a consumer campaign, such as a company's URL, or which brands belong to a certain company.
+The other tables contain "facts" embedded within a consumer campaign, such as which brands belong to a certain company.
+Currently, `company` and `brands` contain simple information about a brand or company (e.g. the URL) and `brand_category`/`company_category` store zero or more free-form categories for each brand/company.

 "Facts" is in quotes; consumer campaigns don't always have correct information.

 Here are some of the fields used in these tables: